awakwe/Algebra1Student-copy/README.md

 ### Solutions Page

-1. What type of system is represented by the following equations? y = 3x - 4 y = 6x - 8

-Solution: Inconsistent

-Explanation: To classify the system, we need to compare the slopes and y-intercepts of the given equations.
-The first equation has a slope of 3 and a y-intercept of -4, while the second equation has a slope of 6 and a y-intercept of -8.
-Since the slopes are different, the lines will never intersect, and there is no solution.
-This makes the system inconsistent.

-Analogy: Imagine two runners on separate tracks.
-If they are running at different speeds, they will never be at the same place at the same time.
-The same concept applies to the lines in this system of equations.
+1. To solve a system of equations by graphing, you should:

+   [(X)] Graph both equations on the same coordinate plane

+   By graphing both equations on the same coordinate plane, you can easily identify the point of intersection, which represents the solution to the system of equations.

-2. Given the system of equations, how many solutions are there? y = 2x + 1 y = -x + 3
+2. Classify the following system of equations by graphing:

+y = x + 2
+y = -x + 2

-Solution: 1
+[(X)] No solution

-Explanation: Since the slopes of the equations are different (2 and -1), the lines will intersect at a single point.
-This means there is one unique solution to the system of equations.
+The two lines are parallel and have the same y-intercept but different slopes, so they will never intersect.
+This means there is no solution to the system.

-Analogy: Picture two roads that cross each other at one point.
-At that point, the two roads meet, representing the unique solution to the system of equations.

-3. Solve the following system of equations by graphing: y = 4x - 3 y = 2x + 1
+3. Solve the following word problem using graphing:

-Solution: (2, 5)

-Explanation: To solve the system, we need to find the point where the two lines intersect.
-When we graph the equations, we can see that they intersect at the point (2, 5).
-This point is the unique solution to the system.

-Analogy: Imagine two laser beams originating from different locations and pointing in different directions.
-When the beams cross, they create a single point of intersection, just like the lines in the graph.
+A store sells two types of fruit: apples and oranges.
+The price of an apple is $1, and the price of an orange is $2.
+The store sells a total of 10 fruits for a total of $15.
+How many apples and oranges were sold?

+[(X)] 5 apples, 3 oranges

+We can set up a system of equations like this:

+a + o = 10
+1a + 2o = 15

+Graphing the equations, we find that the point of intersection is (5, 3), which means 5 apples and 3 oranges were sold.

-4. Is (3, 4) a solution to the following system of equations? y = x + 1 y = 2x - 2
+4. Determine if the coordinate pair (3, 4) satisfies the following system of equations:

+x + y = 7
+2x - y = 2

-Solution: Yes
+[(X)] Yes

-Explanation: To check if the coordinate pair (3, 4) is a solution to the system, substitute x = 3 and y = 4 into both equations.
-If the coordinate pair satisfies both equations, it is a solution.
-In this case, both equations are true, so (3, 4) is a solution to the system.

-Analogy: Think of the system of equations as a combination lock, and the coordinate pair as the correct combination.
-If the pair opens both locks (i.e., satisfies both equations), it's the correct combination.

-5. A system of equations is graphed on the coordinate plane.
-If the lines coincide, how many solutions does the system have?

-Solution: Infinite

-Explanation: When the lines coincide, they share all points in common.
-This means that every point on the line is a solution to the system of equations, and there are infinitely many solutions.

-Analogy: Imagine two identical, transparent sheets of paper with the same line drawn on them.
-If you lay one on top of the other, you won't be able to tell the difference between the lines.
-In this case, there are infinitely many points where the lines coincide, just like the solutions to the system.

-6. Solve the following word problem using graphing: Sam sells cookies for $2 each and brownies for $3 each.
-She wants to earn at least $100 in a day.
-If she sells 40 items in total, how many of each should she sell to achieve her goal?

-Solution: 10 cookies, 30 brownies

-Explanation: To solve this problem, we can graph both equations
+By substituting x = 3 and y = 4 into both equations, we get:

+3 + 4 = 7
+2(3) - 4 = 2

+Both equations are true, so the coordinate pair (3, 4) satisfies the system of equations.

+5. Identify the number of solutions to the following system of equations through graphical analysis:

+3x - y = 1
+6x - 2y = 2

+[(X)] Infinitely many solutions

+The second equation is a multiple of the first equation (2 times the first equation), so they represent the same line.
+This means there are infinitely many solutions, as every point on the line satisfies both equations.

 Lesson 7-2: Substitution
 ------------------------